 For example, the AVID 9/10 elective was successfully piloted and fully implemented this year.
-Additionally, Sage Oak's Oakschool program-a name used for its live, synchronous course offerings-received positive feedback from students.
-Oakschool provides a wide range of real-time, teacher-led classes in both core subjects and enrichment areas for students in grades TK-12.
+Additionally, Sage Oak's Oakschool program a name used for its live, synchronous course offerings-received positive feedback from students.
+Oakschool provides a wide range of realtime, teacher-led classes in both core subjects and enrichment areas for students in grades TK-12.
 Notably, the number of CTE-aligned Oakschool offerings grew significantly, increasing from 79 to 198 courses by the end of the year.
 This expansion places the school on track to meet its goal of 200 synchronous courses by 2026.

-In terms of A-G completion, Sage Oak Keppel saw notable growth, increasing from 54.5% to 69.2%.
-These improvements reflect strengthened academic counseling and intentional alignment of coursework with university entrance requirements.
+In terms of A-G completion, Sage Oak saw a slight dip in completion, but improvements are planned that will strengthen academic counseling and intentional alignment of coursework with university entrance requirements.